Athlete: Ekaterina Tabakova

-I eat vegetables, meat - mostly fish and seafood, some chicken and beef, and lamb as a treat - eggs, nuts and seeds, berries, some fruit, occasional dairy (mainly in the form of whey protein) and cheat meal yogurt, no grains or added sugar.
+I eat vegetables, eggs, fish and seafood, some beef and lamb, nuts and seeds, berries, some fruit, occasional dairy (mainly in the form of whey protein and yogurt).
 I love eating anything with coconut.
 And cocoa nibs.
-And I love apples.
 I eat cheat meals sometimes, 1-2 times/week maybe, when the situation calls for it.

 How I Train

 I workout mostly at a CrossFit Affiliate